ngwanatiyani/ngwanatiyani/README.md

 - Explained complex technical concepts in simple, accessible terms
 - Gathered student feedback and reported common issues for process improvement
 - Consistently represented the organization with professionalism
+- Supported HCIA Datacom and HCIA Storage classes for UNISA and CPUT students

 ---